aspose-total/Aspose.Total-Products/total/en/net/conversion/md-to-dotm/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render MD to DOTM via .NET" h2=".NET API to Export MD to DOTM on Windows, macOS, and Linux without using Microsoft Word" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for .NET is a comprehensive API that provides powerful document manipulation and conversion features for .NET applications.
+It includes the Aspose.PDF for .NET API, which enables developers to convert MD file format to DOC.
+This API is equipped with advanced PDF processing capabilities, allowing developers to easily manipulate PDF documents.

+Once the MD file is converted to DOC, the Aspose.Words for .NET API can be used to render the DOC to DOTM.
+This API provides powerful document processing capabilities, allowing developers to easily create, edit, and convert documents.
+It supports a wide range of document formats, including DOC, DOCX, DOTM, and more.
+It also provides features such as document merging, document splitting, document comparison, and more.

+In addition to the PDF and Word processing APIs, Aspose.Total for .NET also includes APIs for Excel, PowerPoint, Email, Barcode, and OCR.
+These APIs provide powerful features for manipulating and converting Excel, PowerPoint, Email, Barcode, and OCR documents.
+With these APIs, developers can easily create, edit, and convert documents in a variety of formats.

-[Aspose.Total for .NET](https://products.aspose.com/total/net/) is a powerful API to add document manipulation and conversion features inside your .NET application.
-By using advanced PDF Processing API [Aspose.PDF for .NET](https://products.aspose.com/pdf/net/), you can convert MD file format to DOC.
-After that, by using powerful Document Processing API [Aspose.Words for .NET](https://products.aspose.com/words/net/), you can render DOC to DOTM.
+Aspose.Total for .NET is a powerful API that provides developers with the tools they need to easily manipulate and convert documents.
+With its advanced PDF and Word processing APIs, developers can easily convert MD file format to DOC and render DOC to DOTM.
+In addition, it includes APIs for Excel, PowerPoint, Email, Barcode, and OCR, allowing developers to easily create, edit, and convert documents in a variety of formats.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}